 She eyed his hand for a second and then darted a glance around the room.
-No one else was in line behind us, thank God, or she might not have been so tempted to take the bribe.
+No one else was in line behind us, thank God, or she might not have been tempted to take the bribe.
 Finally, looking for all the world like she didn’t want to, she reached out and grabbed the bills.

 “You better not be,” she said.

 I signed us in and led Jakob away, praying that no one else tried to stop us.
-His Fuck You face was back in full force, and from the way his jaw clenched, I worried he might hit the next person to look at him funny.
+His Fuck You face was back in full force, and from the way his jaw was clenched, I worried he might hit the next person to look at him funny.

-This shit right here was why I wasn’t looking for anything more than a one-night stand with him.
+This right here was why I wasn’t looking for anything more than a one-night stand with him.
 This was why I didn’t want to be his girlfriend.
 I didn’t want to worry about his moods, I didn’t want to smooth the way for him, and I didn’t want to be annoyed when people treated him like he had rabies.
 They had every right to be afraid of him.
 He was in a gang, for fuck’s sake.
 Try to dress it up however you wanted, but regardless of the fact that every King was a veteran, every King was also part of a criminal organization.

 “What’s the problem?” he growled.

 “We’re not in your apartment anymore,” I said, voice low so it wouldn’t carry.
 “You do not have permission to grab me whenever you want.”

 The look he gave me was pure King.
 “Fine.
 But what the fuck is the actual problem?”

 “I shouldn’t have agreed to this,” I said.
 “Everyone here is going to treat me differently from now on because they’ll think we’re dating.”